sjessa/NucleoATAC/README.md

 - The following commands now can now accept a fragments file instead of BAM file:
   - `pyatac sizes`
   - `nucleoatac occ`
+  - `nucleoatac nuc`
 - The `pyatac.chunkmat2d.FragmentMat2D` module has been updated so that the `FragmentMat2D` class can now accept a fragments file instead of a BAM file for calculation of the fragment size distribution, which will fetch the chunk region from the fragments file using `pysam`'s tabix interface, and then populate the 2D matrix
 - Add chunk handling for the fragemnts file as well
+- When commands required BAM files for calculation of fragment sizes, the fragment sizes output from previous commands is now required instead

 #### Restrict analysis to chromosomes of interest